Skip to main content

 I relax by running (mostly up and down mountains), doing martial arts and working on my modern Hebrew.
 I am so chuffed to be part of Northern College!

-Tutor for Old Testament
+Tutor for Ministerial Formation

 Email: caroline.ryder@lutherking.ac.uk